seuros/activecypher/README.md

 *   **Rails Integration:** Easy integration into Rails projects via Rails Engine.
 *   **Comprehensive Cypher Support:** Aims to support a wide range of Cypher clauses and functions (refer to [`CYREL.md`](./CYREL.md) and `test/cyrel/` for examples).

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `lib/active_cypher/version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/seuros/activecypher.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.